DAY 8: Movement is Medicine

 TAKEAWAY: Over thousands of generations our ancestors programmed our bodies to move and we have to respect that fact.

-Day 1 Meditation: Its going to feel like a long time, but set the timer for five minutes, place a penny on the end of your shoe and practice moving around slowly and intentionally.
-Undoubtedly your mind will wander and the penny will drop, if so, just pick it back up again and keep moving.
+Day 8 Meditation: Its going to feel like a long time, but set the timer for three minutes and practice moving around slowly and intentionally.
+Undoubtedly your mind will wander but bring your attention back to moving slowly around the room.
 Focusing on the feel of your foot as it hits the ground, quiet your mind and only pay attention to the task at hand, keeping the penny on the shoe.
 Hopefully this will give you a good idea of what it feels like to slow the mind down by given it a task in the present moment.
 If you find it helpful work on incorporating this style of walking into your daily existence.

 Science has shown that exercise creates new brain cells but if you don’t attach those new cells to learning a skill then those cells will die off as your brain doesn’t think you need them.
 So you should put your exercise to good use and get as many new brain cells as possible, as we all know that we kill enough of them.
 This ability of exercise to make new cells and attach them to learning is a really good reason to work out in the morning before you go about your day, creating optimal conditions to learn new skills and have them stick.